denpamusic/PyPlumIO/docs/source/usage.rst

 .. code-block:: python

-    # Gets regulator data with the 1280 key.
+    # Get regulator data with the 1280 key.
     heating_target = regdata.get_nowait(1280)

 To see every value stored in the RegulatorData object, you can check